-When use of the self-contained water system is desired, press the Pump switch (press once to get to the desired screen, and a second time to activate or deactivate.)
+When use of the self-contained water system is desired, turn the Water Pump switch on.
+The "Pump On" light will illuminate when the pump switch is on and the system is operable.
 Water will be available as soon as a faucet is opened.